Is Your Neck Pain A Serious Issue?

-Neck Pain Treatment in Austin, Kyle, Dripping Springs, and San marcos
+Treatment Options for Neck Pain in Austin, Kyle, Dripping Springs, and San Marcos

 The treatment for your neck pain will vary depending on the type and severity of your condition.
 Fortunately, many non-surgical methods are effective and readily available.

-Bundles of nerves can cause pain in any region of the body, but this nerve activity can be halted by injections of medication.
+Bundles of nerves can cause pain in any region of the body, but this nerve activity can be halted by medication injections.
 These nerve blocks can be an effective remedy for multiple types of pain.
 For neck pain, a cervical nerve block can be administered.
 Such a treatment is often used as a response to pain, but it can also preemptively be administered if a specialist deems it necessary.

 Another injectable option is epidural injections of steroids.
 Many spinal conditions cause painful compression or pinching of nerves, but an epidural steroid goes right to the source of the problem.
 Due to the quick turnaround time of an epidural procedure, it has become a go-to option for neck and spine pain relief.

 Radiofrequency nerve ablation is another alternative.
-As the name suggests, it is a procedure that uses radio waves.
-Electric currents are created by these waves, which in turn heat an area of nerve tissue to the point where it can no longer send pain signals.
-In essence, the currents “burn” (ablate) nerves in order to stop your pain.
-Radiofrequency ablation is a minimally invasive procedure, and like epidural injections, they occur with fluoroscopic x-ray guidance.
+As the name suggests, this minimally invasive procedure uses radio waves to generate electric currents, which heat up your nerve tissue to the point where it can no longer send pain signals.
+In essence, the currents ablate nerves in order to stop the pain.

 Testimonials